 Generally if you head in a north-northwesterly direction, you’ll find the Backbone trail with no problems.
 It’s only right near the lodge that the trails and roads are unclear.
 Soon, you’ll reach a ridge that has a noticeably steep drop-off to the north.
 You’ll be looking across a deep, flat wash valley to the gray beast of Dawson Peak.

 The first section of the Backbone literally straddles an east-west ridge between two steep valleys.
 It’s wide-enough at the start, but if you catch yourself looking down at the wrong time, it’s pretty easy to get a touch of the vertigo.
 This is a section of trail to treat with respect and take seriously.
 There’s a stretch after the first section that hugs a fairly steep cliffside where the trail thins considerably.
-I’d forgotten how frightening it was.
-When you’re hiking, just take your time and stay calm.
-Soon, you’ll be back on wider, relatively safer terrain.
+It can be a little nerve-wracking for those with a fear of heights, but just take your time and stay calm.
+You’ll likely have more room than you thought you’d have, and soon you’ll be back on wider terrain.

 When you’re done taking in the views and / or recuperating from the climb, you can either head back to the Devil’s Backbone the way you came (and probably take the ski-lift down — no shame in descending), or you can take in some more of what Baldy has to offer by heading south from the summit onto the Baldy Bowl Trail.
 If you feel like you’re heading west along the ridge for too long, you’re probably on the Baldy Trail — a much longer route that will take you to Mount Baldy Village — far away from where you probably parked.